Jesus its all about Him and for Him in order to spread His fame and glory to the nations.

 He is the author of Christ Formed in You: The Power of the Gospel for Personal Change (Shepherd Press, 2010), Licensed to Kill: A Field-Manual for Mortifying Sin (Cruciform Press, 2011), Active Spirituality: Grace and Effort in the Christian Life (Shepherd Press, forthcoming) and numerous articles published in periodicals and online.
 For fun, Brian enjoys reading, playing golf, hanging out with his family, and watching good movies.

-Mike Leake is associate pastor of First Baptist Church of Jasper, IN.
+Mike Leake is the Senior Pastor of First Baptist Marionville MO.
 He and his wife, Nikki have 2 children (Isaiah and Hannah).
 Mike is the author of Torn to Heal and regularly blogs at http://mikeleake.net

 Aron McKay is a graduate of Dallas Seminary and a church planting resident with ROCKHARBOR Church in Southern California.
 He loves reading, writing music and spending time at the beach with his wife and four children.
 Learn more about Aron and his journey toward church planting here.